-Donald Trump says he's an 'island of one' on Syria
+'You are leaving us to be slaughtered': Kurdish commander's plea to US, as Trump says country can't fight 'endless wars'

+"I need to know if you are capable of protecting my people, of stopping these bombs falling on us or not.
+I need to know, because if you're not, I need to make a deal with Russia and the regime now and invite their planes to protect this region," Mazloum continued.

-President Donald Trump said that he is an "island of one" for removing U.S. forces from northeastern Syria.
+Meanwhile, President Donald Trump said that he is an "island of one" for removing US forces from northeastern Syria.

-But he remained steadfast and defended a move that drew widespread bipartisan criticism that he has endangered stability in the Middle East and risked the lives of Syrian Kurdish allies who helped the U.S. bring down the Islamic State group in Syria.
+But he remained steadfast and defended a move that drew widespread bipartisan criticism that he has endangered stability in the Middle East and risked the lives of Syrian Kurdish allies who helped the US bring down the Islamic State group in Syria.

 Turkey, however, regards those Kurdish fighters as a terrorist threat and has launched a military operation against them.

-Trump said the U.S. cannot fight "endless wars."
+Trump said the US cannot fight "endless wars."

 "We have to bring our great heroes, our great soldiers, we have to bring them home.
 It's time.
 It's time," Trump said in a lengthy and wide-ranging address to the Values Voter Summit, an annual gathering of social conservative activists.

-Trump announced that he had directed $78 million in emergency aid for Syria to support Christians and other religious minorities there.
+Trump announced that he had directed US$78 million in emergency aid for Syria to support Christians and other religious minorities there.

 Before the speech, Trump was joined on stage by Andrew Brunson, an American pastor who was released by Turkey in October 2018 after nearly two years of confinement.
-The case had roiled relations with Turkey and prompted an outcry from U.S. evangelical groups.
+The case had roiled relations with Turkey and prompted an outcry from US evangelical groups.

 Brunson led Saturday's audience in a prayer for the president.